mjbuckley/format-weather-data/README.txt

 -MOSTLY HAVE THE cbsa problem solved, just need to clean up and document.
 One uncertainty is all of the NaNs that are showing up in the missing array.

+-implement some sort of cbsa area count.
+If only 1 station for a given area then no need to display a link to other stations in the same area.

 -THERE IS A PROBLEM WITH THE CBSA MAP IN THAT THERE ARE SOME CBSA CODES THAT SEEM TO BE REAL(ACCORDING TO THE ZCTA TO CBSA DATA) BUT WHICH ARE MISSING FROM THE CBSA-DATA FILE.
 FIGURE THIS OUT.
 -I've removed unused code, but there is still some unused data around (copy to archive if relevant).